 DevOps-inspired methods for deployment, testing, continuous integration and monitoring feedback analysis will be used to accelerate the incorporation of quality in data-intensive cloud application both in public and private deployments, enhancing the capability of small and medium European ISVs to enter the Big Data market.

-In 2017 XLAB became a member of OASIS, the organization for the advancement of structured information standards.
+XLAB was a member of OASIS, the organization for the advancement of structured information standards from 2017 to 2020.

 XLAB is leading the deployment and testing of data-intensive applications, especially in the early prototyping phases (WP5); continuous integration of code changes into the deployment; runtime validation of the deployed application; tools to simulate outages and faults that are expected to happen during production.